ZiminYue/CosmosVision/DevLogs/Development.md

 ### August 25
 - MAJOR UPDATE: Switched the system to GPU using CuPy, the animation can run smoothly with all existing modules and more particles now!

+### August 27
+- Created a file for producing background stars and integrated it with the main galaxy simulation, producing rather ideal effects in the visual output